 Besides, Shopify also offers an ‘undo’ button with lots of editing shortcuts – which Weebly clearly lacks.
 You can also read our in-depth Weebly review.

 All tried and tested, we’d say Shopify is the winner when it comes to ease of use.
 While both the platforms are very easy to use, scoring almost equally in our testing, Weebly lacks some important features.
 Contrarily, Shopify offers a more intuitive interface, an undo button, and lots of keyboard shortcuts that make it better than Weebly in this case.

 Your storefront should attract visitors and encourage them to make a purchase, all while offering a smooth experience.
-Having a modern template, easy to navigate buttons, visually appealing images, quick checkout processes help in offering that seamless experience customers expect from you.
+Having a modern template, easy-to-navigate buttons, visually appealing images, and quick checkout processes help in offering that seamless experience customers expect from you.